Danny-NG-9999/Academic-and-Personal-Projects/Economic/Credit Risk Modeling and Evaluation/README.md

 ## **Project Overview and Model Objective**
-This project presents an **end-to-end credit risk modeling framework** developed to simulate the process of assessing borrower default risk within the context of the UK consumer lending market.
-The analysis leverages a **self-generated synthetic dataset**, constructed based on real-world distributions of lending rates, borrower demographics, and income profiles observed across UK financial institutions.

-The project was designed as a **practical research exercise** to explore and evaluate predictive modeling techniques used in credit scoring.
-The primary objective is to develop, validate, and interpret a model capable of estimating the **probability of loan default**, integrating best practices from both data science and applied risk analytics.
+This project is a **working credit risk modeling file** created as part of my personal learning and practice in predictive analytics.
+The dataset used in this analysis is **self-generated**, designed to replicate realistic UK credit market conditions based on publicly available research on lending rates, income distributions, and borrower demographics.

+The main goal of this project is to **understand, apply, and evaluate credit risk modeling techniques** — specifically focusing on predicting the likelihood of loan default using machine learning.
+It reflects a full analytical workflow, from **data preparation and feature engineering** to **model training, validation, and performance interpretation**.
 From a methodological standpoint, this project mirrors a professional credit modeling workflow — encompassing **data preparation, feature engineering, model training, validation, interpretability, and business insight generation**.
 The approach reflects standards used by financial analysts and data scientists in banking, fintech, and credit risk management environments.

+Rather than building a production-ready model, the focus here is on developing **sound analytical reasoning**, ensuring **methodological transparency**, and practicing best practices that align with how professional data scientists approach model evaluation.

-Key goals include:
+Key objectives:
 - Simulating realistic borrower and loan profiles for UK-based credit products.
 - Evaluating multiple supervised learning algorithms for default prediction.
 - Quantifying the predictive contribution of financial and demographic features.